 KENNETH E. HOBGOOD, FAIA (1949-)

 Kenneth Hobgood grew up in Smithfield NC.
 He received a Bachelors of Architecture from the University of Kentucky in 1977 and a Masters in Architecture from Yale University in 1980.
-He worked with Mack Scogin at Heery and Heerfy in Atlanta and O’Brien Atkins in Durham going into partnership with Roger Cannon for a number of years.
-In 1992, he broke off to form Kenneth E. Hobgood Architects.
+He worked with Mack Scogin at Heery and Heery in Atlanta and O'Brien Atkins in Durham going into partnership with Roger Cannon for a number of years.
+In 1992, he broke off to form Kenneth E. Hobgood Architects, later Hobgood Architects.

-Since 1989, he has received nearly 40 AIA Awards and in 1997 won the prestigious Henry Kamphoefner Prize.
-He was an adjunct professor at the NCSU College of Design for several years.
+Since 1989, Hobgood has received nearly 40 AIA Awards and in 1997 won the prestigious Henry Kamphoefner Prize.
+He was an adjunct professor at the NCSU College of Design.
 In 2008, his firm won 2nd place in the AIA NC Headquarters competition.
 His two sons, Paul and Patrick, joined the firm - Paul in 2009 and Patrick in 2013.

 Hobgood designed this dining room table, built by his brother Tom.

 1997 - The Thomas (Tom) Hobgood Addition and Renovation, 100 Hermitage Road, Charlotte NC.
 The original house was built in 1914.
 This project, done for Hobgood's brother, featured new stairs and a new kitchen, breakfast room and linear garden room.
-To provide privacy and sun control, 10’ x 10’ mechanical blinds move vertically on metal tracks allowing changes in light and enclosure.
+To provide privacy and sun control, 10' x 10' mechanical blinds move vertically on metal tracks allowing changes in light and enclosure.
 The garage was converted to a one-car garage and guest/game room.
 Sold in 2004 to Walter B. Beaver.
 Sold in 2004 to Brian Lancaster.
 Sold in 2008 to William M. Stevens.
 Sold in 2017 to William Scott and Susan C. Baker.
-For sale in 2020.
+Sold in 2020 to Katherine K. and Christian Hofer.

 2000 - The John Kilgore Residence, Hyco Lake NC.
 Unbuilt.